 The company’s Singaporean skipper, Chong Wei Yong, 43, decided to adapt the business to offer local sailing staycations around Singapore’s Southern Islands instead.
 The company has been running such overnight trips and day outings since July.

-Prices for a 2D/1N trip start at US$180 (S$251) per person (maximum five people per trip in Phase 2).
+Prices for a 2D/1N trip start at $280 per person (maximum eight guests).
 It includes three meals, drinks (non-alcoholic), a chance to try your hand at sailing, and exploration around the Southern Islands.

 There are currently only a handful of companies in Singapore offering overnighters out at sea.
 Besides DSA, there's Ximula Sail, the charter company where you can book Darren Lim’s yacht for a trip out in the waters.
-A two-day sailing holiday (from 10am on Day 1 to 6pm on Day 2) starts at $5,000, and takes you around Singapore, including the Southern Islands, Pulau Ubin and Pulau Hantu on a larger catamaran.
-It's also subject to a maximum of five guests in Phase 2.
+A two-day sailing holiday (from 10am on Day 1 to 6pm on Day 2) starts at $5,000 (maximum six guests), and takes you around Singapore, including the Southern Islands, Pulau Ubin and Pulau Hantu on a larger catamaran.

 Admittedly, regardless of which company you book with, a staycation on a boat is pricier than one at a five-star hotel.
 But, hey, you’re paying for a very different experience.
 How different?
 Read on.